tiffanybatarseh/AdvInformatics2019Assignment1/questions.md

 ## Trickier questions

 7. Would your answer to number 3 work on Apple's OS X operating system?
 If no, do you have any idea why not?

+8. Most of the HPC nodes have 512Gb (gigabytes) of RAM.
+Let's say you have a job that will require **no more** than 24Gb of RAM.
+How would you request resources so that you can run more than one job on a node **and** not cause nodes to crash?
+Show an example of a skeleton HPC script as part of your answer.  **Knowing how to do this is super important and will save you loads of frustration and prevent you from taking out your colleagues' jobs on the cluster, preventing you from getting nasty emails from Harry!!!!!!!!!!!**